Every single sales rep has lost a deal. And unless you’re one of the lucky few, you’ve got dozens of lost deals under your belt.

 Prospects have done their research and know what they want.
 When a rep doesn’t give them a good experience or understand their business problems, the customer will find someone else who does.

 So what is it that sales reps are doing that falls below customer expectations?
-A survey by the Harvard Business Review reveals the top mistakes reps make that cause their B2B prospects to take their business elsewhere.
+A survey by the Harvard Business Review reveals the top sales mistakes reps make that cause their B2B prospects to take their business elsewhere.

 1. Not following a prospect’s buying process

 Each company has their own set of guidelines, requirements and processes when buying a product, often with multiple people needing to sign off.

 On average there are 6.8 decision makers.
 That’s more than six people who you have to convince that you, your company and your product are the right fit.

 You may have found a very supportive champion, but at the end of the day, they would rather say ‘no’ to you than piss off their boss by not following purchasing protocol.

 Sales reps need to be flexible, adaptable and fully understand the inner workings of the buying process or else they risk losing the deal.

 Take the proper steps to educate yourself on your prospect’s purchasing process.
 Get information upfront about how many decision makers there are and what role they play in the buying center.
 Have your contact map out the steps you’ll need to take to get each decision maker on board and how long the process usually takes.